bmd7700/top-calculator/README.md

 Calculator can now do math, and supports decimals!
 Hooray!
 To Do:
     1. Add backspace button.
-    2. If second operator entered (e.g. 22 + 22 + 22) the calculator should solve the first couplet?
+    2. If second operator entered (e.g. 22 + 22 + 22) the calculator should solve the first couplet and then do the math
+    3. BUG: if second number is a decimal and first is not, it will concatenate them. e.g. 66 + 9.8 = 669.8